E2E: Efficient Filtered AKNN Search via Adaptive Termination: Preliminary

-Exact $k$ Nearest Neighbor search often suffers from the \textit{curse of dimensionality}, making traditional methods \cite{beckmannRtreeEfficientRobust,ann-benchmakrs} that perform well in low-dimensional spaces degrade greatly in high-dimensional settings.
-As a result, much of the recent work focuses on approximate $k$ Nearest Neighbor (AKNN) search, which achieves higher efficiency at the mere cost of accuracy.
-This challenge also arises in the filtered KNN search.
-Therefore, we focus on the filtered approximate $k$ nearest neighbor search (filtered AKNN) problem.
-To address the filtered AKNN search problem, existing approaches typically adapt filter processing strategies on top of different types of AKNN indexes.
-Among these AKNN methods, graph-based indexes \cite{HNSW-PAMI-2020, NSG-VLDB-2019-deng-cai, Diskann-NIPS-2019, tMRNG:journals/pacmmod/PengCCYX23,Graph-Revisited-TODS-2025-Jiadong-Xie} are widely adopted due to their superior search efficiency, which is the main focus of this paper.
+Exact $k$-Nearest Neighbor (KNN) search often suffers from the \textit{curse of dimensionality}, causing traditional indexing methods~\cite{beckmannRtreeEfficientRobust,ann-benchmakrs} to degrade significantly in high-dimensional spaces.
+Consequently, most recent work has focused on \emph{Approximate} KNN search, which improves efficiency with only a small loss in accuracy.
+Among AKNN methods, graph-based indexes are the most popular due to their state-of-the-art query performance\cite{HNSW-PAMI-2020, NSG-VLDB-2019-deng-cai, Diskann-NIPS-2019, tMRNG:journals/pacmmod/PengCCYX23,Graph-Revisited-TODS-2025-Jiadong-Xie}.

-\sstitle{Graph Indexes}.
-In a graph index, base vectors in the dataset $S$ are defined as nodes in a graph, where each node is connected to its proximity neighboring nodes via index construction algorithms~\cite{SSG-PAMI-2022-deng-cai,HVS-VLDB-2021-kejing-lu,HNSW-PAMI-2020,tMRNG:journals/pacmmod/PengCCYX23,CPG-SIGMOD-2026-Shangqi-Lu,Acorn-SIGMOD-2024}.
-Most graph-based indexes adopt a greedy search algorithm for searching the top-$1$ nearest neighbor \cite{NSG-VLDB-2019-deng-cai, Diskann-NIPS-2019, HNSW-PAMI-2020, Worse-case-NIPS-2023,ESG-arxiv-2025-Mingyu}.
-It starts from a designated entry node and iteratively explores neighbors that are closer to the query until the top-$1$ result is found.
-For AKNN search, beam search is used to acquire more than one result.
-It maintains a queue containing the top-$m$ closest candidates during traversal, where $m$ is the beam width.
+\stitle{Graph Indexes}.
+Graph-based indexes model the database $S$ as a navigable proximity graph, where each vector is a node connected to its nearby neighbors constructed by dedicated algorithms~\cite{SSG-PAMI-2022-deng-cai,HVS-VLDB-2021-kejing-lu,HNSW-PAMI-2020,tMRNG:journals/pacmmod/PengCCYX23,CPG-SIGMOD-2026-Shangqi-Lu,Acorn-SIGMOD-2024}.
+Most graph indexes perform search using a greedy traversal strategy for top-$1$ nearest neighbor retrieval~\cite{NSG-VLDB-2019-deng-cai,Diskann-NIPS-2019,HNSW-PAMI-2020,Worse-case-NIPS-2023}.
+Specifically, the search starts from a designated entry point $ep$ and iteratively explores neighbors that are closer to the query until convergence.
+To retrieve the top-$k$ neighbors, graph indexes typically employ a beam search procedure.
+We denote the beam width as $m$ (i.e., $efSearch$ in HNSW~\cite{ESG-arxiv-2025-Mingyu}), which controls the size of the candidate queue.
+A larger $m$ generally improves recall by expanding more nodes, but it also increases latency.